jozsefszalma/jozsefszalma/resume.md

 - Built a machine learning visual-similarity pipeline and REST API for footwear visual recognition, capable of identifying shoe models down to article number from consumer-provided photographs.
   - Tech stack: AWS, TensorFlow, Keras

-- Designed, built and deployed a global FIFO inventory management system, to track transfer pricing information.
+- Designed, built and deployed a global FIFO inventory management system, to track and report transfer pricing information.
   - Tech stack: SQL Server, SSIS data pipelines, SAP

 - Designed and architected solutions, and provided consulting support during the development and deployment of three separate SAP HANA-based systems to automate global processes.